 Protect our communities… share this film!

 NLGSF works closely with coalitions and working groups to strengthen movement building and resistance in the Bay Area.
-Below are two groups that we are currently working with:
+Below are two programs that we are currently helping coordinate: